jmablog/jamovi-worksheets/02-Relationships/Jamovi-Relationships.md

 [A23]{}.
 Model 1 R^2^ = 0.278, Model 2 R^2^ = 0.401.
 This says that approximately 28% of Reach in Model 1 and 40% of Reach in Model 2 can be predicted while the remaining 72% or 60% of the model comes from other factors.

 [A24]{}.
-Using the given model, and the sternal height of 42 cm, and arm length of 51 cm: Reach = 15.327 + 0.079 * 42 + 0.663 * 51 = 53.4cm.
-Our model would suggest a reach of 53.4 cm for the given sternal height and arm length.
+Using the given model, and the sternal height of 42 cm, and arm length of 51 cm: Reach = 15.327 + 0.079 * 42 + 0.663 * 51 = 52.458 cm.
+Our model would suggest a reach of 52.5 cm for the given sternal height and arm length.

 [A25]{}.
 Using just the whole arm length in the model, reduces our R^2^ to 0.400.
 While this appears to be ‘worse’, the difference is negligible and also removes the non-significant torso length from the model.